4Subsea/smsfusion-python/docs/user_guide/quickstart.rst

 In scenarios where only compass aiding (but no GNSS) is available, the INS cannot provide reliable position and velocity information but still deliver stable attitude estimates.
-When the AINS is operated in this mode, we call it a `Attitude and Heading Reference System` (AHRS).
+When the AINS is operated in this mode, we call it an `Attitude and Heading Reference System` (AHRS).

-In scenarios where aiding measurements are not available, the INS must rely solely on the IMU's measurements to estimate the body's motions.
-In such scenarios, only the roll and pitch degrees of freedom are observable, as they can still be corrected using the IMU's accelerometer measurements and the known direction of the gravitational field.
-When the AINS is operated in this mode, we call it a `Vertical Reference Unit` (VRU).
+Furthermore, if no aiding measurements are available, the INS must rely solely on the IMU's measurements to estimate the body's motion.
+In such scenarios, only the roll and pitch degrees of freedom are observable, as they can still be corrected using the IMU's accelerometer data and the known direction of the gravitational field.
+When operated in this mode, the AINS is referred to as a Vertical Reference Unit (VRU).

 ``smsfusion`` provides Python implementations of a few INS algorithms, including: